 In 2005, we launched an online casual game platform which has various multi-player games such as billiards, card games and mahjong.
 Casual games are easier to play than MMORPGs and can be played to a conclusion within a short period of time.
 The basic versions of such games are available free-of-charge, and we sell virtual game enhancements, such as options for changing the appearance of the game-play or advanced tools, which players can use in the game, utilizing our prepaid point system.
-As of December 31, 2007, we had 29 casual games including 3 advanced casual games that offer a greater variety to users.
+As of December 31, 2008, we had 31 casual games, including three advanced casual games that offer a greater variety to users (collectively, excluding the three advanced casual games, referred to as Popo Game).